tinacms/tina.io/content/blog/who-is-logan-anderson.md

 title: Introducing Logan Anderson!
 date: '2021-09-01T12:09:32-04:00'
 author: James Perkins
-last_edited: '2021-09-01T17:01:05.658Z'
+last_edited: '2021-09-01T17:01:29.227Z'
 ---
 Tina has a small core team of developers who work on both our open-source toolkit and cloud offering.

 When I started here, I was introduced to Logan as a member of the Open Source team, Logan was interning at Tina while pursuing his degree.
-Logan has done some impressive work while working with the Tina team, so impressive that we offered him a full-time position!
+Logan has done some impressive work while working with the Tina team, recently we offered him a full time position and we are happy to announce that he accepted!

 Who is Logan Anderson I hear you cry?
 Well, I sat down and asked the important questions, so without further ado, let us talk all about Logan.